-Estimated Cooking Time: 25 minutes Cooking at: 375 F / 190 C / Gas Mark 5
+Cooking Temperature 190 C / 375 F / Gas Mark 5

-Peel and grate the ginger; set aside.
+- Peel and grate the ginger; set aside.

-Mix half of the lime juice and zest with 1/3 of the grated ginger and all the ingredients down to and including the olive oil.
+- Mix half of the lime juice and zest with ⅓ of the grated ginger and all the ingredients down to and including the olive oil.
 Put the uncooked chicken breasts in a dish (a shallow one, ideally), pour the lime juice mixture over it, cover with plastic wrap and refrigerate for at least 3 hours.

-Take the remaining grated ginger, and extract the juice by pressing it somehow -- (such as by pressing it through a sieve.)
+- Take the remaining grated ginger, and extract the juice by pressing it somehow -- (such as by pressing it through a sieve.)
 You want to end up with about 2 tablespoons of ginger juice.

-Make the sauce by mixing together this ginger juice, the remaining lime juice and zest, the crème fraîche and the mayonnaise.
+- Make the sauce by mixing together this ginger juice, the remaining lime juice and zest, the crème fraîche and the mayonnaise.
 Stir, cover and refrigerate.

-Remove the chicken from the marinate, and wipe the marinade off it with a paper towel.
+- Remove the chicken from the marinate, and wipe the marinade off it with a paper towel.
 Put the chicken in a roasting dish, and sprinkle it with some salt, pepper and grated nutmeg.
 Drizzle the 2 tablespoons of olive oil over them, the roast in the oven until cooked -- this should take about 25 minutes.
 (Note: discard the marinade - it's not safe to use for anything else after it's had the raw chicken in it.)

-Remove the chicken from the oven and let the chicken cool until it's easy to handle.
+- Remove the chicken from the oven and let the chicken cool until it's easy to handle.
 Cut it up into bite-sized pieces, then toss it in the dressing, and refrigerated covered until you are ready to serve.

-Instead of a shallot, you can use 1/4 of a small white onion, or the bottoms of 3 or 4 green onions (aka spring onions.)
+Instead of a shallot, you can use ¼ of a small white onion, or the bottoms of 3 or 4 green onions (aka spring onions.)